holtzy/MEL/README.md

 Then, run `npm run dev` and the project will run locally.
 You can open a browser and go to `http://localhost:5173/MEL/` to see it live.

-Once you're happy with your changes, run `npm run deploy`.
+Once you're happy with your changes, run `npm run build`.
 This will create a folder called `public` that is a static version of the website, thus hostable on Github.

 ## Iframe insertion